katio/folder2txt/README.md

 ### Ignore Configuration

 You can specify folders and files to ignore during processing by editing the `ignore.json` file.
-Use the `ignore.example.json` file as a template for adding entries.
+See examples in the `ignore-json-examples` folder.

 #### Example ignore.json